 - To book a telephone line Email or call to reserve a phone before telephone line booking closes.
 If you have bought from us before, we will book the line for you, if not we will reserve the line pending receipt of proof of identification: photo (passport/photo driving licence) and address (copy utility bill/bank statement).

 - By pre arrangement, our bank of telephone operators will telephone you to invite you to bid.
 The operator will state that bidding is ‘with you’ or ‘against you’ as appropriate, it is a useful way of bidding if you wish have a live feel of the auction and cannot attend the auction in person.

 - Pre–register by 4.30pm the day before the auction to reserve and book your line.

 Live bidding using the internet:

 - Halls utilise an exterior internet bidding platform for all our auctions provided by www.the-saleroom.com/halls.
 Register to bid, log onto the internet platform, follow the auction and bid when prompted if you wish to bid.

-General Information and FAQ
+General Information and FAQs: